 25. Poppy Seeds

-However, if you are expecting a drug test, it’s best to skip eating poppy seeds at least 48 hours before since although poppy seeds themselves do not contain opium content, they might be contaminated by opium alkaloids (such as morphine, codeine and thebaine) in its extraction process.
+However, if you are expecting a drug test, it’s best to skip eating poppy seeds at least 48 hours before since although poppy seeds themselves do not contain opium content, they might be contaminated by opium alkaloids (such as morphine, codeine and thebaine) in their extraction process.

-Uses: Poppy seeds to Eastern Europeans are like sesame seeds to Asians: it’s everywhere!
-Thanks to a Hungarian colleague of mine, one poppy seed recipe that I still am super curious to try is this Hungarian Beigli (a Christmas delicacy of poppy seed and walnut roll).
-Another delicious ways to eat poppy seeds are to incorporate them in your baked goods such as muffins, cakes, and bread.
-Two other favorites are poppy seed bagels and crackers!
+Thanks to a Hungarian colleague of mine, one poppy seed recipe that I am still super curious to try is this Hungarian Beigli (a Christmas delicacy of poppy seed and walnut roll).
+Another delicious way to eat poppy seeds is to incorporate them in your baked goods such as muffins, cakes, bagels, and bread.

 26. Black Mustard Seeds